NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 A new example file will be created for the heat recovery mode of air-to-water heat pumps.
 Simulation results will be examined, and sample results will be provided.

-Transition is required to handle the two node input fields.
+Transition is required to handle the two nodes and the heat recovery reference flow rate input fields.

 ## Proposed Report Variables: ##